Right Arrow

 Not documented

-Spot AI's pre-trained Video AI Agents surface critical events instantly across multiple business functions.
+Spot AI's pre-trained Video AI Agents surface critical events quickly across multiple business functions.
 Key agents include:

-• Safety Agents: Detect forklift near-misses, missing PPE, and potential falls to prevent OSHA-recordable incidents.
+• Safety Agents: Detect safety hazards like missing PPE and unauthorized access to help reduce OSHA-recordable incidents.

 • Operational Agents: Track changeover SOP adherence and identify opportunities to create "gold-standard" procedures from high-performing shifts.